By Ty Fitzmorris

 • During fall evenings, river drainages are often colder than surrounding uplands, as cold air from higher ground flows down them.
 This is especially noticeable in the evening.
 For this reason some rivers that drain off of high mountains will be the first areas to freeze, and leaves change here first, as well, beginning with Black Walnut and Velvet Ash trees, which drop their last leaves this month.

 • Young Great Blue Herons (Ardea herodias) disperse into new areas, and some will migrate south through our rivers.
-These gangly fishing birds will sometimes migrate in large groups, occasionally up to 50 or 100 individuals, and are thought to travel as far as Venezuela.
+These gangly fishing birds will sometimes migrate in large groups, occasionally up to 50 or 100 individuals, and are thought to travel as far south as Venezuela.

 • Golden Columbines (Aquilegia chrysantha) bear their seeds.